jericson/jericson.github.io/resume.md

 ### Stack Overflow/Stack Exchange
 **Community Product Manager**&mdash;_July 2013&ndash;January 2020_

-**I helped the thousands of volunteers who contribute to Stack Exchange sites remain or become productive.**
+**I helped the hundreds thousands of volunteers who contribute to [176 Q&A communities](https://stackexchange.com/sites#users) remain or become productive.** Obviously no community team can interact with all of them, so we identified leaders.
+I appointed many _pro tempore_ moderators and conducted elections.
+On chat and meta sites, I guided users by answering their questions about support, new feature ideas, bugs, interpersonal interactions and community dynamics.

 I've worked on several major projects, including: